themepark-dev/tp-docs/docs/themes/addons/organizr/index.md

 * [Full](#full)
 * [Login - Lockscreen only](#login-lockscreen-only)

+!!! error "Deprecated"
+    The **Full** version has been deprecated.
+It may work, but I won't be making any fixes on the old base CSS.

 !!! info "Tip"
     If you're on Docker use the `php-fpm` tag to speed up load times, like so: `organizrtools/organizr-v2:php-fpm`